tigrish/devise-i18n/README.md

 Devise supports i18n in controllers, models, and in other areas, but it does not have support for internationalized views. devise-i18n adds this support.
 Devise also does not include the actual translations. devise-i18n does this too.

-devise-18n is for devise v2 and later.
-For devise v1.5, use the **[devise-1.5 branch](https://github.com/tigrish/devise-i18n/tree/devise-1.5)**.

 ## Installation

 Add to your Gemfile: